Nagasato Station: Lines

 The station is served by the Nagasaki Main Line and is located 84.7 km from the starting point of the line at Tosu.

 Station layout

 The station consists of an island platform serving two tracks on an embankment.
 The station building is across a road and is unstaffed, serving only as a waiting room.
 Access to the platform is by means of an underpass through the embankment.

-Adjacent stations
+Platforms

 History

 JR Kyushu opened the station on 10 March 1990 as an additional station on the existing track of the Nagasaki Main Line.